Types of GST in India- CGST, SGST, IGST and UTGST Explained

 Now, let’s take a situation to understand all the taxes under GST in a nimble way;

 Suppose the sale of goods is worth Rs 10 lakhs.
 It attracts GST @ 18%.
-Consider the computation GST payable under relevant heads in the following scenarios
+Consider the computation of GST payable under relevant heads in the following scenarios

-- Sale is done within the union territory i.e. intrastate sales
+- Sale is done within the union territory, i.e., intrastate sales

 Situation | Analysis | Taxes Applicable |